FrankiePower/UniswapV3Pool-Contract-Audit/README.md

     Precise Price Calculations: Accurate calculations of price changes and fee accruals.
     Efficient Liquidity Provision: Optimized management of liquidity across different price ranges.
     Smooth Price Curves: The use of sqrt prices ensures a smooth and efficient price curve.

-By providing these essential mathematical functions, SqrtPriceMath.sol contributes to the overall functionality and efficiency of the Uniswap V3 protocol.

 #### SwapMath.sol Explained